yafp/updWallp/README.md

 ## About
-**updWallp** is a small bash based project which creates non-distracting (blured/dimmed and some other stuff) wallpapers for your linux computer out of your images/photos.
+**updWallp** is a small bash based project which creates nondistracting (blured/dimmed and some other stuff) wallpapers for your linux computer out of your images/photos.

 The basic idea is inspired by [Muzei](https://github.com/romannurik/muzei/) and [LinMuzei](https://github.com/aepirli/linmuzei).